4-1. Mark Howie charging

 4-6.
 Denis (Shorty) Boland manning COMMS

-security breaches across the 1ATF VHF radio networks.
-The office
+breaches across the 1ATF VHF radio networks.
+The office was located in

-via steps (many) from this office.
-Photo supplied by Ken
+from this office.
+Photo supplied by Ken Mackenzie.
+[1971]

 1ATF = 1st Australian Task Force